LOW COST TECH STARTUP LEGAL PACKAGES – LAW FIRM SPECIALIZING IN SAAS, MOBILE APPS AND DELAWARE STARTUPS

 Instead of requiring clients to pay a large upfront retainer fee and billing hourly legal fees like the big firms do, Andrew charges clients an upfront, low cost, transparent, one time fixed fee.

 Andrew offers legal services, assistance and advice and specializes in representing startups, entrepreneurs, founders, seed, early stage growth, bootstrapped, pre-revenue, pre-incorporation companies and small to medium size businesses.

-Andrew is also skilled and experienced in negotiating startup legal documents and business contracts and agreements including bylaws, founders restricted stock agreements, IP Licensing and Invention Assignment Agreements, board consents, LLC Operating Agreements, term sheets and promissory notes.
+Andrew is also skilled and experienced in negotiating startup legal documents and business contracts and agreements including bylaws, founders restricted stock agreements, IP Licensing Agreements and Invention Assignment Agreements.

 Andrew also helps clients with NDA’s, employment agreements and contracts, executive compensation agreements, software licensing and technology agreements, mobile app and software development licensing agreements and SaaS subscription agreements.

 Andrew’s fixed rate startup incorporation package includes everything but government and third party filing fees.
 It’s hard to find a startup lawyer to draft great legal documents for a set fixed price.

 Andrew offers start-ups located and doing business in any state in the United States in their first year a start-up legal package for the formation of a new Delaware Corporation structured for an investment by angels, seed round financing or VC’s.